 Not only was Milt Gabler present at the birth of rock and roll, but in a sense he also helped deliver it by virtue of having produced such founding fathers as Louis Jordan and Bill Haley.
 On top of that, Gabler also produced records for the likes of Billie Holiday, Peggy Lee, Ella Fitzgerald, Sister Rosetta Tharpe, the Weavers, the Ink Spots and Louis Armstrong.
-From jazz to rhythm & blues to gospel to folk to rock and roll, Gabler has been a force in popular music for much of this century.
+From jazz to rhythm & blues to gospel to folk to rock and roll, Gabler was a force in popular music for much of the 20th century.
 But his imprint has been felt most strongly in the world of jazz, where he carved out multiple niches as a music retailer, label founder, club impresario and record producer.

 Throughout the late Fifties and Sixties, Gabler continued to write and produce songs, including Brenda Lee’s “I’m Sorry.”
 During the Seventies, he produced several reissue albums for MCA Records.
-In 1991, he received the Trustees Award from the National Academy of Recording Arts and Sciences; and in 1993, he was inducted into the Rock and Roll Hall of Fame, where Gabler’s nephew, the comedian and actor Billy Crystal, inducted him.
+In 1991, he received the Trustees Award from the National Academy of Recording Arts and Sciences, and in 1993, he was inducted into the Rock and Roll Hall of Fame, where Gabler’s nephew, the comedian and actor Billy Crystal, inducted him.

 Milt Gabler died on July 20, 2001.
 In 2005, Crystal produced a documentary and CD entitled The Milt Gabler Story.